strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 These metric objects are tracked in concurrent hash map and explicitly passed to metric reporters when created.

 The type of metrics exposed by the metric reporters, whether it be broker metrics, client metrics, or both, is solely dependent on the implementation of the metric reporter.
-For example, the JMX metric reporter, a metric reporter provided and automatically enabled by Kafka, only wraps **client metrics** as JMX MBeans.
-This is counterintuitive since it's known that Kafka exposes all of its metrics, client *and* broker, through JMX.
-The reason why the Kafka JMX metric reporter doesn't wrap **broker metrics** as MBeans is because they are already exposed as JMX MBeans by the Yammer metric registry.
+For example, since Cruise Control is primarily concerned about broker activity, the Cruise Control metrics reporter, discussed in the next section, only exposes **broker metrics**.

 Upon startup, every Kafka server loops through a list of metric reporters supplied via its Kafka config, executing every metric reporter on its own thread.
 As Kafka creates metric objects it passes them to every metric reporter thread for filtering and tracking.